vmware-tanzu/secrets-manager/docs/content/documentation/production/overview.md

 [velero]: https://velero.io/ "Velero"

-## Double Check Your VSecM Configuration
+## Double-Check Your VSecM Configuration

-**VMware Secrets Manager** uses *environment variables* to configure various aspects of its compoments.
+**VMware Secrets Manager** uses *environment variables* to configure various aspects of its components.
 Although, using environment variables to configure **VSecM** provides flexibility, it requires additional care and attention---especially when your configuration deviates from the defaults provided.